 - Real Property Transfer Tax Declarations for participating counties.
 For a complete list continue to MyDec at MyTax Illinois.

 Once you’ve signed up to use MyDec, individuals, law firms, and settlement agencies in your jurisdiction will be able to sign-up to use the system too.
 These users will be able to create, submit, review, accept, and close transfer tax declarations online.
 They also will be able to track the status of, and make corrections to, a declaration during the recording process.

 The Department also has developed a webservice that will allow counties to continue to use their current software programs, if they choose to do so, as an alternative to MyDec.
-We will provide detailed specifications to the major software providers, such as ACS, Computer Information Concepts, Cott Systems, Fidlar Technologies, and IT Stability, so their current products can be modified to communicate with MyDec.
+We will provide detailed specifications to the major software providers, such as ACS, Computer Information Concepts, Cott Systems, Fidlar Technologies, IT Stability, and Tyler Technologies, so their current products can be modified to communicate with MyDec.
 The exact timing of the availability of the modified software is still being determined.